donkirkby/four-letter-blocks/docs/construct_your_own.md

 ### Constructing the Crossword
 There are a few articles around on how to construct a crossword puzzle, start with the series by the [New York Times].
-You could use graph paper and a pencil, but I strongly recommend [QXW builder] and its [manual].
+You could use graph paper and a pencil, but I strongly recommend [Qxw builder] and its [manual].
 It's very helpful, because it shows you which squares you should fill in first, because they have the fewest feasible letters.
 [Phil grid builder] makes a good companion, and it has the advantage that it runs in a web browser.